Lifesaving Resources, LLC

 The company headquarters is located on 3 Mills Rd. in the Cape Porpoise Section of Kennebunkport, Maine, and it occupies a two story building originally built in 1847.
-The building has two offices, a Conference Room, a full kitchen, one and a half bathrooms, a basement, an outside storage building, and a library/sitting area.
+The building has two offices, a Conference Room, a full kitchen, one and a half bathrooms, three storage rooms, a basement, an outside storage building, and a library/sitting area.

 Cape Porpoise is a small coastal village in the town of Kennebunkport, Maine.
 The village occupies the mainland adjacent to Cape Porpoise Harbor.
 More than a dozen islands protect the deep natural harbor, and Goat Island Light marks the harbor entrance between Goat and Folly islands.

 The building backs to a tidal marsh and at high tide, one can launch a kayak from the back of the office building and paddle out into the ocean.
 Cape Porpoise Harbor, and the surrounding islands, offers the best kayaking we've ever experienced.
 The property also has a large parking lot for customer/client parking, as well as to store our vehicles and training trailer.
 Our water and ice rescue training equipment is also stored in our outside storage building as well as off site.